ababen/surgical_loans/README.md

 ## How Personal Injury Lien Holders Track

 Personal Injury Loans or Liens need to be tracked by the financial instituion issuing the loans.
 Primarily these lenders need to know the following:
-* Who did they issue a long to
+* Who did they issue a loan to
-* How much did they lend
+* How much did they lend and when
 * What is the interest accumulated on the amount lend out

 Tracking these expeneses in Excel is an obvious option.
 The challange comes with following up regarding these loans to find out the status of the underlying litigation.
 These status follow ups often involve calling or emailing the law firm which is litigating the accident.
 These law firms do not have an incentive to answer the request as they are employed by the borrower and not the lender.
 Furthermore, these loans often limit the law firms ability to negotiate settlements as these loans have to be paid back prior to borrower receiving any money.